unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 In our portal, we now have the following outputs:

-* Federal government headcount and total compensation
+* Federal government head count and total compensation
 * Federal government compensation per employee
 * CPI - all urban customers
 * Federal government compensation per employee, inflation adjusted in current dollars